-Topline data from the study expected in second half of 2018-

-Breda, the Netherlands / Ghent, Belgium - argenx (Euronext & Nasdaq: ARGX), a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases and cancer, today announced that it has recruited 50% of the immune thrombocytopenia (ITP) patients in the Phase 2 proof-of-concept study of ARGX-113.
+Breda, the Netherlands / Ghent, Belgium – argenx (Euronext Brussels: ARGX), a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases and cancer, today announced the dosing of the first patient in a Phase II proof-of-concept study of ARGX-113 in patients with primary immune thrombocytopenia (ITP).

-The double-blind, placebo controlled Phase II study will enroll up to 36 ITP patients with platelet levels lower than 30 million per milliliter.
-ARGX-113 will be dosed on top of current standard of care, including corticosteroids and/or immunomodulatory agents and/or TPO-R agonists.
-The primary endpoints of the trial are safety and tolerability, and secondary endpoints are effect on platelet count and use of rescue treatment, and an assessment of pharmacokinetics (PK) and pharmacodynamic (PD) markers.
+The double-blind, placebo controlled Phase II study will enrol up to 36 ITP patients with platelet levels lower than 30 million per milliliter.
+ARGX-113 will be dosed on top of current standard of care, corticosteroids and/or immunomodulatory agents and/or TPO-R agonists.
+The primary endpoints of the trial are safety and tolerability and secondary endpoints include effect on platelet count and use of rescue treatment, and an assessment of pharmacokinetics (PK) and pharmacodynamic (PD) markers.

 For further information, please contact: